 The procedure is as follows:

-Nasal Smear.
-The doctor may take a nasal smear.
-The nasal secretion is examined microscopically for factors that might indicate a cause, such as increased numbers of white blood cells, indicating infection, or high counts of eosinophils.
-High eosinophil counts indicate an allergic condition, but low counts do not rule out allergic rhinitis.
+The health care provider may take a nasal smear.
+The nasal secretion is examined under a microscope for increased white blood cell counts (indicating infection), or high eosinophil counts (indicating an allergic condition, but low counts do not rule out allergic rhinitis).

-Rhinitis always precedes and accompanies sinusitis, which is inflammation or infection of the mucosal lining of the sinuses.
+Rhinitis always precedes and accompanies sinusitis, which is inflammation or infection of the mucous lining of the sinuses.
 Acute sinusitis usually clears up on its own.
 Chronic sinusitis can be more difficult to treat.

 Allergic rhinitis also needs to be distinguished from the cold or flu:

 - Allergic rhinitis symptoms begin right after exposure to an allergen.
 Colds or flu develop several days after exposure to a virus.

 - Allergic rhinitis symptoms last as long as you are exposed to the allergen.
 Cold and flu symptoms generally last 2 to 14 days.